HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 ***At Milestone Completion***.
 The Project Leads MUST update Oversight on the progress of the Release to ensure appropriate accountability.

-#### Modeling progress with ZenHub Pipelines [*dcp* repo]
+#### Modeling progress with ZenHub Pipelines [*dcp* repository]

-New items in the *dcp* repo appear in the ZenHub *New* pipeline and MUST be triaged into the *Product Backlog* pipeline, the *Icebox* pipeline, or the *Closed* pipeline by the Release Shepherd or Product Owners.
+New items in the *dcp* repository appear in the ZenHub *New* pipeline and MUST be triaged into the *Product Backlog* pipeline, the *Icebox* pipeline, or the *Closed* pipeline by the Release Shepherd or Product Owners.

-The ZenHub *Icebox* pipeline SHOULD be used with great restraint in the *dcp* repo.
+The ZenHub *Icebox* pipeline SHOULD be used with great restraint in the *dcp* repository.
 Its explicit purpose is to queue up potential futures from the DCP roadmap such as pending DevSecOps issues.
-Individual component repo(s)  MAY use the *Icebox* pipeline in a manner of their own choosing.
+Individual component repositories  MAY use the *Icebox* pipeline in a manner of their own choosing.

-No issues in the *dcp* repo MUST be assigned to the *Epic* or *Sprint Backlog* pipelines.
-Individual component repo(s) MAY use these pipelines in a manner of their own choosing.
+No issues in the *dcp* repository MUST be assigned to the *Epic* or *Sprint Backlog* pipelines.
+Individual component repositories MAY use these pipelines in a manner of their own choosing.

-At the level of the *dcp* repo, a subset of ZenHub pipelines are used to track progress.
+At the level of the *dcp* repository, a subset of ZenHub pipelines are used to track progress.
 All Epics or issues in a Release are initially assigned to the *Product Backlog* pipeline.
 Once the Epic (or any of its children) is started, then its *dcp* issue is moved to the *In Progress* pipeline.
 When all the children of the Epic are in the *Closed* pipeline, then the *dcp* issue is moved to the *Closed* pipeline.

-#### Modeling progress with ZenHub Pipelines [component repo]
+#### Modeling progress with ZenHub Pipelines [component repository]

 When an issue is started, it is moved to the *In Progress* pipeline.